lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

+    When LAMMPS fails to create the desired number of molecules, a WARNING can be seen in the *log* file.

+..  container:: justify

-   The molecule template named *FlexibleH2O.txt* must be |download_FlexibleH2O.txt|
+    The molecule template named *FlexibleH2O.txt*
+    can be |download_FlexibleH2O.txt|
-   and saved in the same folder (named *pureH2O/*) as the input.lammps file.
+    and saved in the *pureH2O/* folder.
     This template contains all the necessary structural information of a water molecule, such as the number of atoms, which pair of atoms are connected by bonds, which groups of atoms are connected by angles, etc.

 .. |download_FlexibleH2O.txt| raw:: html